RemnantSoftware/Remnant.Dependency.Injector/README.md

 Remnant will use the roslyn code generator to scan fields with the attribute, and automatically generate the code.
 But that means you must specify your class as partial.

-#### Important, if your class has already a constructor method implemented:
+#### IMPORTANT, if your class has already a constructor method implemented:
 The analyzer can't generate a constructor with the injection code because the method exists already.
 In that case the Analyzer generates a public 'Inject' method, as well as a static 'Create' method on the class.
 So you can call the static 'Create' method which will create an instance of the class and it calls the 'Inject' method to perform the injection.